The Gruesome Story of Phineas Gage: How a Severe Work-Place Accident Influenced Neuroscience and Theory of Frontal Lobe Function

-In 1848, in what was truly one of the worst “bads day at work” in recorded history, twenty-five-year-old railroad construction foreman Phineas Gage was packing powder and sand into a hole in rock, and the powder detonated.
+In 1848, in what was truly one of the worst “bads day at work” in recorded history, twenty-five-year-old railroad construction foreman Phineas Gage was packing powder and sand into a hole in rock when the powder detonated.

 The result?
 A 13-pound iron rod was driven through his cheek, out of the top of his head to land 30-some yards behind him.
 One of the more amazing anecdotes of this event was that Phineas was brought to town–conscious–and he sat on his porch relating the details of the accident to his landlord while a doctor was summoned from the next town.